CPSC-1012/Spring-2024-Assignments/Assignment-01/README.md

 - number of regular hours worked: example 15.5 hours.
 - number of overtime hours worked: example 5.5 hours.

-The program will produce and display the monthly gross pay, tax withholding and net pay as monetary amounts.
+The program will produce and display the monthly gross pay, tax withholding, deductions and net pay as monetary amounts.
 Use constants within your code where appropriate.